renbeynolds/info6205_final_project/README.md

 Adding the `-s, --summary` flag will produce a brief summary of expected results instead of a full CSV table of probabilities.

+Adding the `-t, --transpose` flag will print the data transposed for creating a surface plot in Excel.

 ```bash
 java -jar build/libs/eplranking.jar \
     compete \